How Secure Is Your Data When You Use California Biometrics Fingerprinting Services

 When verification procedures follow proper guidelines, processing errors drop significantly.
 In early 2025, regulated facilities reported a 31 percent reduction in mismatched applicant records when identity checks were completed correctly.

 A finger print scan is completed using optical or capacitive sensors designed to read ridge depth and pattern detail with precision.
-Live Scan technology evaluates clarity in real time and uses built-in algorithms to confirm that the captured image meets agency quality standards before it submits.
+Live Scan technology evaluates clarity in real time and uses built-in algorithms to confirm that the captured image meets agency quality standards before submission.

 - Automatic rejection of unclear prints